mkoszut/mkoszut.github.io/about.md

 profile: true
 ---

 In general I'm PHP Programmer.
-In especial I'm working with Magento and trying build DevOps Team.
+In especial I'm working with Magento and sometimes I'm trying build DevOps Team.

 ---